 - follow the guide below to enable important Privacy features

 By design, Piwik ensures that your analytics data is only accessible to the Piwik administrator, meaning it is completely secure.
 This guide will explain how to easily make your favourite web analytics tool “privacy compliant”.
 Firstly, you will need to log in as Super User and click on Administration > Privacy.

 Step 1) Automatically Anonymize Visitor IPs

-By default, Piwik stores the visitor IP address (ipv4 or ipv6 format) in the database for each new visitor.
-If your user has a static IP address this means his browsing history could be easily tracked across several days and even across websites tracked within the same Piwik server.
+By default, IP Anonymisation is enabled in Piwik.
+This means Piwik stores in the database each new visitor IP address (ipv4 or ipv6 format) with the last components removed to protect user’s privacy.
+IP anonymisation is a good way to protect users with static IP address as otherwise their browsing history would be easily tracked across several days and even across websites tracked within the same Piwik server.

-To ensure that you do not store the visitor IP, which is Personally Identifiable Information (PII), please go to Administration > Privacy to enable IP anonymization, with at least 2 bytes masked from the IP.
+To ensure that you do not store the visitor IP, which is Personally Identifiable Information (PII), please go to Administration > Privacy to enable IP anonymization, and check you have 2 bytes or 3 bytes masked from the IP address.

 Step 2) Delete Old Visitors Logs